BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Heidegger diagnosed in his Spiegel interview {% cite heidegger:1976 %} the powerlessness of all theory and politics before the *forgetfulness of Being* in modernity.
 Such a diagnosis Rorty would have rejected in its metaphysical depth.
 And yet both, on very different paths, share the skepticism toward philosophy as savior: Heidegger, because only a god could help; Rorty, because there are no ultimate justifications.
 But Rorty avoids the sort of despair Heidegger seemed to hold.
-Christianity, Kant's *reason*, and the *crisis of the absolute* had their time.
+Christianity, Kant's *Reason*, and the *crisis of the absolute* had their time.
 They told new stories to bring meaning back into descriptions.
 The *liberal and democratic society*, however, cannot be universally grounded---it can only be narrated {% cite rorty:1999 %}.
 It lives as long as we find new words for "the good," "the just," and "the common."